Create child themes and customize styles, templates and functions. Enqueues stylesheets and web fonts. Handles rgba, vendor-prefixes and more.

 Click the "Help" tab at the top right for a quick reference.

 The easiest method is to paste the @import code provided by Google, Font Squirrel or any other Web Font site into the Web Fonts tab.
-The fonts will then be available to use as a value of the font-family rule.
+The fonts will then be available to use as a value of the font-family property.
 Be sure you understand the license for any embedded fonts.

 You can also create a secondary stylesheet that contains @font-face rules and import it using the Web Fonts tab.